Entrepreneurial learning, what you didn’t know.

 Scientific research: entrepreneurs are made, not born

-Everyone who registers their new-born company at the proper authorities can proudly call themselves a business owner.
+Everyone who registers their newborn company at the proper authorities can proudly call themselves a business owner.
 Yet, it remains to be seen if they qualify for someone with the mindset of an entrepreneur.
 Is an entrepreneur born or bred?
 Scientists, like many others, were marveled by this frequently asked question.
 In their article “Why do Entrepreneurial Parents have entrepreneurial children?” they finally report the definite answer.
-The upbringing in an entrepreneurial family gives you double the chance of starting a business of your own, then when your biological parents run their firm.
+The upbringing in an entrepreneurial family gives you double the chance of starting a business of your own than when your biological parents run their firm.

 Even the most talented entrepreneurs learn (everyday)